nardib/TextAdventure/README.md

 mvn package
 ```

-This command will both compile and test the code, other than creating the executable file.
+This command will both compile and test the code, ad well as create the executable file.

 You can find all the file generated by the previous commands in the `target` folder.